fleetdm/fleet/handbook/engineering/README.md

 * Update `sails_custom__mdmVendorKeyPem` with `VendorPrivateKey.key` from step 4
 9. Store updated values in [Confidential 1Password Vault](https://start.1password.com/open/i?a=N3F7LHAKQ5G3JPFPX234EC4ZDQ&v=lcvkjobeheaqdgnz33ontpuhxq&i=byyfn2knejwh42a2cbc5war5sa&h=fleetdevicemanagement.1password.com)
 10. Verify by logging into a normal apple account (not billing@...) and Generate a new Push Certificate following our [setup MDM](https://fleetdm.com/docs/using-fleet/mdm-macos-setup#step-2-generate-an-apns-certificate) steps and verify the Expiration date is 1 year from today.
-11. Adjust Calendar event to be between 2-4 weeks before the next expiration.
+11. Adjust calendar event to be between 2-4 weeks before the next expiration.

 ## Rituals